ltskinner/software-engineering/programming/defensive_programming/README.md

 # Defensive Programming

+#### Take responsability for protecting yourself even when its the other drivers fault

 "Defensive programming is about adopting the mindset that you have no idea what other drivers are going to do."

-**Take responsability for protecting yourself even when its the other drivers fault**

 * Use error-handling for conditions you **expect** to occur
 * Use assertions for conditions that should **never** occur - originating inside the program